The adjustment rate depends on three factors:

 1. The changes in the cost of living in a given year, as measured by CPI

-We use the Consumer Price Index (CPI) because it's prescribed by the terms of the plan and it's the most widely used indicator of price changes in Canada.
+We use the CPI because it’s prescribed by the terms of the plan and it’s the most widely used indicator of price changes in Canada.
 The CPI represents a weighted basket of goods and services typically purchased by Canadian households each month.

 2. The plan's funding status